techiescamp/kubernetes-projects/01-kubernetes-the-hard-way-aws/docs/06-data-encryption-keys.md

 ## The Encryption Config File

-Create the `encryption-config.yaml` encryption config file:
+Create the `encryption-config.yaml` encryption config file with the encryption key.

-Copy the $ENCRYPTION_KEY value to the secret: "ENCRYPTION-KEY-HERE" in the following YAML.

 ```
 cat > encryption-config.yaml <<EOF